usnavy/Navy-Design-Guide/image-scheme.md

 ### Informational Imagery

+##### Appearance

+When considering the appearance of an informational image, follow our exisiting brand guidelines:

+> All photography should feel informative, instructional, and topic aligned,
+> to inform constructively or clearly.

+> Each image should meet the pacing of the information if multiple images are used.
+> Using people as the primary subject can relate to the user effectively.

+> Equipment such as ships and other craft may also be used as the
+> primary subject.

+> Some colors don't pair well with our brand colors.
+Avoid images
+> with large areas of clashing color.

 #### Usage
 Informational imagery assists users in understanding content, without being the focal point in a User Interface (UI).
 It represents entities or content, either literally or conceptually.